‘You cannot build your vocabulary unless you meet new words, and to meet them you must read’

 Literacy across the Curriculum

 At Harris Academy Morden we are committed to empowering students by widening their vocabulary.
 We understand the link between confident, fluent reading and confident, articulate speaking and so we use Bedrock Vocabulary which is a computerised programme that explicitly teaches vocabulary through a range of fiction and non-fiction texts.
-This year we are introducing the teaching of Tier 2 vocabulary in lessons twice a week to enhance our students’ ability to be effective orators and confident writers.
+Tier 2 vocabulary is taught in lessons twice a week to enhance our students’ ability to be effective orators and confident writers.

 At HAMD, we have an Academy wide active marking code which is used to identify technical errors within each students’ written work.
 Students respond to these codes consistently and teachers use them to determine common misconceptions that need addressing thereby improving their Literacy skills.